twschan/CI_MS1_Tessa_Chan/README.md

 2. The book now button is also placed in the index page at the top. ![Top book now](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-4-top.png)
 3. And bottom so the user won't need to scroll back up to find the button. ![Bottom book now](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-4-bottom.png)

+**User stories covered by this feature:**

+1. 2.
+As a First Time Visitor, I want to easily find out information about the designer.
+2. 6.
+As a First Time Visitor, I want to be able to reach out to the designer via the website.
+3. 11.
+As a site owner, I want to connect to potential jobs and projects.
+4. 12.
+As a site owner, I want users to be able to contact the site owner easily for hire opportunities, collabrations and networking.

 ### Portfolio page

 1. Here I used a grid from Bootstrap and card components with text overlay.
 It was more chanllenging, I implemented 9 images of the designer's work.
 By making sure I have used the correct grid system and responsive on all media also the images are spread evenly across the page. ![Portfolio](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-5-portfolio.png)
 2. Then for the text overlay which provides information with a hover effect. ![Text Overlay](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-5-overlay.png)

+**User stories covered by this feature:**

+1. 5.
+As a First Time Visitor, I want to find information about her projects and various images about her designs.
+2. 10.
+As a site owner, I want users to see projects that showcase skills and growth.

 ### About page